scalatra/scalatra-website/guides/atmosphere.md

 import java.text.SimpleDateFormat
 ```

-Basic setup of an Atmosphere-enabled route looks like this:
+The basic setup of an Atmosphere-enabled servlet and route looks like
+this:

 ```scala
 class NotificationsController extends ScalatraServlet